 - Steering Committee

 - Civil Society Engagement Mechanism

 - Related Initiatives

 1. Steering Committee

 The Steering Committee is the decision making body for UHC2030, and as such, is responsible for setting overall strategic directions and oversight.
-The Steering Committee’s role and responsibilities reflect the mandate of UHC2030, including mobilising political support for the aims, objectives and activities of the partnership, and leading by example by adherence to the commitments of the Global Compact at global and country levels.
+The Steering Committee’s role and responsibilities reflect the mandate of UHC2030, including mobilising political support for the aims, objectives and activities of the partnership.
+Representatives are expected to lead by example by adherence to the commitments of the Global Compact at global and country levels.